czbiohub-sf/MIDAS/docs/advanced_topics.rst

 Population SNV Computation
 --------------------------

-There are three main steps to compute and report population SNV in MIDAS2.
+There are three main steps to compute and report population SNVs in MIDAS2.

 First, for each relevant genomic site, MIDAS2 determines the set of alleles present across all relevant samples.
 Specifically, for each allele (A, C, G, T), ``merge_snps`` command